 - CDM's master's and MFA programs do not require either exam.

-- The submission of GRE scores is required in order to be reviewed for admission to either of our PhD programs.
+- The submission of GRE scores is required in order to be reviewed for admission to the PhD in Computer and Information Sciences.
 It cannot be waived.

 TOEFL be waived?